g3kooner/tensorflow-deep-learning/README.md

 # tensorflow-deep-learning

-Notebook repoistory to display deep learning models i've build/tuned using Tensorflow and Keras to accomplish various computer vision tasks.
+Notebook repository to display deep learning models i've build/tuned using Tensorflow and Keras to accomplish various computer vision tasks.
 All the documentation and code is available within the notebook files, but I suggest using the Google Colab links to quickly compile, fit and analyze the model's performance. <br/><br/>

 Semantic Image Segmentation -
 Reconstruct the fully convolutional UNet model to predict segmentation masks for data available in the Oxford-IIT dataset. &nbsp;&nbsp; <a href="https://colab.research.google.com/drive/1pSDeBnsG4YP-6OaSzjix6HRG_rj3Spob" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg/" alt="Open In Colab"/></a> <br/><br/>